tejuscs/ADBD-Labs/adb-build-apex-apps/adb-build-apex-apps.md

-# Build Apex application on dedicated autonomous database
+# Build Apex application on dedicated Autonomous AI Database

 ## Introduction
 Oracle Application Express (Oracle APEX) is a rapid web application development tool for the Oracle database.
 Using only a web browser and limited programming experience, you can develop and deploy professional applications that are both fast and secure.
 Oracle APEX is a fully supported, no cost option of the Oracle database.